Future Eyes on I’m Revolting

 When we first began following the inspiration blog mysteriously known as I’m Revolting, we knew we’d found a kindred spirit, at least aesthetically.
 (If you’re even the slightest fan of our Pinterest, you should know that many of our posts originate with I’m Revolting’s boards, or result from tumbling down the internet rabbit hole after reading one of her posts.)
-But it was only when we asked the Los Angeles–based blogger — whose real name is Su Wu — to pen one of our Peer Review columns that we truly knew we’d stumbled upon one of our own: A former journalist who threw the contents of her interior world online after the publication for which she was writing folded, Wu is an image collector, a thinker, and a fantastic writer to boot, which is why she can introduce herself better than we ever could:
+But it was only when we asked the Los Angeles–based blogger — whose real name is Su Wu — to pen one of our Q&A columns that we truly knew we’d stumbled upon one of our own: A former journalist who threw the contents of her interior world online after the publication for which she was writing folded, Wu is an image collector, a thinker, and a fantastic writer to boot, which is why she can introduce herself better than we ever could:

 “There’s nothing quite as satisfying as the exercise of attaching reason to emotion, and trying to figure out why something provokes a certain feeling, or to really be specific about the things that create that feeling.
 I was working as a visual arts critic, writing reviews of exhibitions, and when the publication I was writing for closed, I started I’m Revolting as a way to gather ideas and look for recurring themes in what captured my attention.
-I now write the Storyboard column for the Etsy Blog and do a lot more image collecting on Pinterest; I’m also curating a pop-up shop for Creatures of Comfort LA in October.
+I do a lot more image collecting on Pinterest; I’m also curating a pop-up shop for Creatures of Comfort LA in October.
 The common thread among the works to which I am drawn changes all the time, but I do feel an attachment to certain philosophers, and when a work resonates it often has some connection to these deeply held theories of beauty and art — particularly R.G.
 Collingwood’s theory on accidents and Kant’s theory of the grotesque.
 I like flaws and restraint and humor, which is also a sort of disruption.
 My blog name captures who I want to be, and the (almost conflicting) ideals I struggle with most, probably because they are almost conflicting.
 I grew up in a social justice household — my mom still goes every year on Mother’s Day to sit in silent protest outside a nuclear facility — and I’m an impatient, unsettled person who longs for things to be not how they are.
 That’s part of the raw appeal of art and design for me, I think, that it’s always concerned about what might exist that doesn’t already.”

 Wu first posted about the Los Angeles artist behind a heavy, handmade pair of kaleidoscopic glasses known as Future Eyes earlier this summer, but in light of the pop-up shop she’s curating for Creatures of Comfort this fall, she became newly obsessed with the frames and asked if she could cover him for Sight Unseen.
 What follows is their brief Q+A; look for more Sight Unseen contributions from Wu coming soon, and stop in to Creatures of Comfort Los Angeles if you’re in town this October!